Note: This post was first published 12/21/18

 From this we can learn that the plans God had for the authority of Jesus as Prince of Peace, extended far beyond His time on earth, and that it actually extends into the eternities.
 But Jesus is not on earth right now in bodily form, so how does this continuation manifest itself until His return?

 The simple answer is that the Kingdom of God continues to advance as it began to do in the days of Jesus—through His ambassadors here on earth.
 We are His ambassadors, and He has placed His government on our shoulders now if we accept it.
-How is so noble a task given to such humble creatures such as us?
+How are we– such humble creatures–given such a noble task?

 Matthew 15:26 But the Helper, the Holy Spirit, whom the Father will send in my name, he will teach you all things and bring to your remembrance all that I have said to you. –ESV

 So we have a Helper, the Holy Spirit Himself, who will teach us all things and bring to remembrance all that Jesus, the Prince of Peace, has said.
 In this way we are qualified to be ambassadors for a holy God.
-To advance His Kingdom until Jesus once more comes to the earth He was born into and then was rejected from.
+To advance His Kingdom until Jesus returns to the earth He was born into and which we rejected Him from.
 What a noble privilege!
 And yet we take it lightly so many times.

 So let’s remember these things as we celebrate Christ’s birth this year.
 It was an overflowing of God’s zeal to advance His Kingdom here on earth, and not about our traditions and sentiments we tend to hold dear.
 And as we remember them, let’s allow them to spur us onward in the year ahead, to advance the Kingdom according to Christ’s will by His power.